TuckerRasbury/Kickstarter-Analysis/Kickstarter_Challenge.md

 I figured out the issue while reading a peer's code.
 The issue was resolved after I corrected my code.

 I had the following:

 =COUNTIFS(Table2[outcomes], "successful", Table2[goal], ">1000", Table2[goal], "<4999", Table2[Subcategory], "plays")

 I was missing the equal signs to include outcomes equal to the numbers at the end of the goal thresholds.

 =COUNTIFS(Table2[outcomes], "successful", Table2[goal], ">=1000", Table2[goal], "<=4999", Table2[Subcategory], "plays")

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 From looking over the Outcomes Based on Launch Date graph, we can, first, conclude that campaigns for theater more often have "successful" outcomes than "failed" outcomes.
 Second we can conclude that the best time to launch a campaign is in Q2 of a year, circa April, May, and June.

 - What can you conclude about the Outcomes based on Goals?

 From looking over the Outcomes based on Goals graph, we see that there is no correlation between canceled campaigns and fundraising goals, but as I stated above "campaigns with fundraising goals from 0 to 2000 and 3500 to 5000 have a higher rate of a success."

 - What are some limitations of this dataset?

 This dataset has the following limitations:
-a) there is no legend in the dataset explaining the rationale behind each variable.
+a) There is no legend in the dataset explaining the rationale behind each variable.
-b) the observations lack a code for subject matter which would allow us to see which campaigns faired the best by subject.
+And, b) the observations lack a code for subject matter which would allow us to see which campaigns faired the best by subject.